Jeweling is infamous for destroying backs, necks, and eyes. However, this is almost entirely preventable with a proper ergonomic setup.

 Technical Director

-Expert contributor specializing in guides and industrial implementation.
-Dedicated to advancing the craft through precision engineering.
+Principal technical contributor specializing in industrial guides and metallurgical protocols.
+Dedicated to the continuous evolution of precision engineering.